Planning and Environment Coronavirus Update

 We do not have the powers to stop works, development or operation as they relate to current restrictions around Covid-19.
 The Scottish Government has published guidance for the construction sector.

 The timescales for Development Plan preparation and related work have been impacted by the coronavirus pandemic.
-We have published a June 2020 update to our Development Plans Newsletter (Scheme) which sets out revised priorities and timescales.
-It also explains the changes we have made in order to continue to engage people in the preparation of development plans whilst social distancing measures remain in place.
-We will also keep people up to date through regular updates on the Development Plans webpage and social media.
+In June 2020 we published an updated Development Plans Newsletter which sets out revised timescales and explains the changes we have had to make in how we engage people in the preparation of development plans whilst social distancing measures remain in place.
+We will also keep people up to date through updates on the Development Plans webpage and social media.
 If you cannot find the information you need you can contact the Development Plans team at firstname.lastname@example.org.

-The Service is also coordinating the Council's response to the National Planning Framework 4.
-We submitted responses to Scottish Government’s Call for Ideas and are working on an Indicative Regional Spatial Strategy for Highland, for submission in autumn 2020.
-Scottish Government’s timescales for the preparation of Draft NPF4 have also been affected and it is now likely to be published in Autumn 2021.
+The Service is also coordinating the Council's input to the Scottish Government’s National Planning Framework 4 (external link) the timescale for which has also been affected and a draft is now likely to be published in Autumn 2021.